Austin-TB/poppy/README.md

 To run the Driver Update Checker:

-1. Double-click on `Driver Update Checker.exe` to launch the application.
+1. Double-click on `Poppy.exe` to launch the application.

 ## Usage